kracr/temporal-data-generator/README.md

 (where the number of conferences--> 1, number of cycles--> 5, files_directory_path--> C:\GitHub\temporal-data-generator, seed --> 100)

-<a name="sdgcode"></a>
+<a name="code"></a>
-### 3.2.2.
+### 3.3.
 Using Source Code :
-In order to run the source code, user need download the project repositor.
+In order to run the source code, user need to download the project repository.
 Extract it and save it in a folder.
 There is a maven project [ABoxGenerator](https://github.com/kracr/temporal-data-generator).
 Open command line and change to the directory that contains the pom.xml of this project.
 Execute the maven command:

 mvn compile

 mvn install

-Now, using maven's exec plugin, run the main class *Generator* and pass the list of arguments *the number of conferences* and *the number of conference cycles* (same as above) using exec.args.
-For example-
+For event data generation: mvn exec:java -Dexec.mainClass=genact.temporal.data.generator.DataGenerator -Dexec.args="2 3 C:\GitHub\temporal-data-generator"

-mvn exec:java -Dexec.mainClass=genact.temporal.data.generator.CreatePartitions -Dexec.args="--attribute conference"
+For sequence data generation: mvn exec:java -Dexec.mainClass=genact.temporal.data.generator.CreatePartitions -Dexec.args="--attribute conference"